vvaezian/Data-Science-Fundamentals/TimeSeries.md

-# If the index of a dataframe is DatetimeIndex, the the dataframe is a timeseries.
+- If the index of a dataframe is DatetimeIndex, the dataframe is a timeseries.

 ```python
 import pandas as pd